mohd-afeef-badri/psd/demos/linear-elasticity/fast-track-tutorials.md

 There is a preprocess level flag \sh{-debug}, which as the name suggests should be used for debug proposes by developers.
 However, this flag will activate OpenGL live visualization of the problems displacement field.
 You are encouraged to try it out

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -problem linear-elasticity -dimension 2 -bodyforceconditions 1 \
+PSD_PreProcess -problem linear_elasticity -dimension 2 -bodyforceconditions 1 \
 -dirichletconditions 1 -postprocess u -timelog -debug
 \end{lstlisting}

-Then to run the problem we need aditional \sh{-wg} flag
+Then to run the problem we need traditional \sh{-wg} flag

 \begin{lstlisting}[style=BashInputStyle]
 PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/bar.msh -v 0 -wg